BEV-ODOM2: Enhanced BEV-based Monocular Visual Odometry with PV-BEV Fusion and Dense Flow Supervision for Ground Robots: Methodology

 where $\mathbf{F}_{\text{PVC}}$ and $\mathbf{F}_{\text{PVD}}$ are expanded to $C_{\text{PV}} \times 1 \times H_{\text{PV}} \times W_{\text{PV}}$ and $1 \times D_{\text{PV}} \times H_{\text{PV}} \times W_{\text{PV}}$, and are referred to as $\mathbf{F}'_{\text{PVC}}$ and $\mathbf{F}'_{\text{PVD}}$ respectively, and $\odot$ denotes element-wise multiplication.
 This operation produces $\mathbf{F}_{\text{PVmulti}} \in \mathbb{R}^{C_{\text{PV}} \times D_{\text{PV}} \times H_{\text{PV}} \times W_{\text{PV}}}$, which combines contextual features across channels and depth for each pixel.
 Subsequently, frustum projection maps features at different depths to 3D voxel space, transforms them to the vehicle coordinate system using camera intrinsics and extrinsics, and accumulates them onto the 2D BEV plane.
 Voxel pooling aggregates these projected features, forming the final BEV feature representation $\mathbf{F}_{\text{BEV}} \in \mathbb{R}^{C_{\text{BEV}} \times H_{\text{BEV}} \times W_{\text{BEV}}}$, where $C_{\text{BEV}} = C_{\text{PV}}$ due to the feature channel preservation during the projection process.

 \textbf{PV Correlation Volume to BEV Projection:} A critical innovation lies in projecting the PV correlation volume $\mathbf{C}_{\text{PV}} \in \mathbb{R}^{(2\Delta_{\text{PV}}+1)^2 \times H_{\text{PV}} \times W_{\text{PV}}}$ to BEV space using the identical LSS pipeline and network parameters.
 This approach is geometrically justified because correlation volumes encode relative motion patterns at the feature level rather than absolute spatial coordinates.
-The projection process treats each correlation channel as a feature channel, leveraging the same depth distribution $\mathbf{F}_{\text{PVD}}$ to map motion patterns to the unified BEV coordinate system:
+The projection process treats each correlation channel as a feature channel, leveraging the depth distribution $\mathbf{F}_{\text{PVD}}^{t}$ predicted from the anchor frame $I_t$ to map motion patterns to the unified BEV coordinate system.
+Since the correlation operation captures the motion of frame $t{+}1$ relative to the anchor frame $t$, the resulting volume is spatially anchored at frame $t$'s pixel grid and is therefore projected using frame $t$'s depth distribution:

 where $\mathbf{K}$ and $\mathbf{E}$ represent camera intrinsic and extrinsic parameters, respectively.
 The resulting projected correlation volume $\mathbf{C}_{\text{PV-BEV}} \in \mathbb{R}^{(2\Delta_{\text{PV}}+1)^2 \times H_{\text{BEV}} \times W_{\text{BEV}}}$ preserves 6-DoF motion signatures while conforming to the metric-scaled BEV coordinate system.
 This shared-parameter projection strategy ensures consistent geometric interpretation across different input modalities while maintaining computational efficiency through parameter reuse.